ItemConsulting/lib-xp-session/README.md

 <img src="https://github.com/ItemConsulting/lib-xp-session/raw/main/docs/icon.svg?sanitize=true" width="150">

+## Warning

+:warning: ​This library will **not work in clustered environments** with multiple instances of XP running, since the state of the user is not replicated.

+You can instead use cookies to store attributes related to the user.

 ## Installation

 To install this library you need to add a new dependency to your app's build.gradle file.